Tremus/awesome-audio-plugin-framework/examples/https_curl/README.md

 Currently the Release build produces an executable size of ~432kb on MacOS, ~372 on Windows.
 On MacOS you will double that size if you target arm64 & x86_64.

 If you change any settings and produce a smaller build, please let me know!

+NOTE: If you build libcurl as a static library, you must have `CURL_STATICLIB` defined before including `curl/curl.h`.
+If not, do not define `CURL_STATICLIB`.